RiverLikesMath/academic-starter-blog/content/post/interview-with-a-contractor/index.md

 **Martin:** 3, 4, 5 triangles.
 In this case, I had two string lines and I used my tape measure with another carpenter.
 I was able to move my string lines to the left or the right in order to make that corner square.

 Then I did it to the other three corners, and when I was finished, all four corners were square.
-Underneath that, I put in my foundations and ??? blocks, and all those were right smack under the lines that I had used for making my room square.
+Underneath that, I put in my foundation blocks and all those were right smack under the lines that I had used for making my room square.

 When you have a really big space, if you measure the diagonals, they have to be exactly the same length.

 **River:** They do!
 They do!

 **Martin:** And so I did that last week.
 After I did my 3, 4, 5 triangles I measured the diagonals and I was right on the money, not even a 16th of an inch off.
 That was satisying to know that geometry gave me a perfect square.

 **River:** Do you like math?